Are Colorado Records Public?

 - Offenses involving driving under the influence (DUI)

+Please note that if one does not qualify for expungement his/her records would still appear on the state’s public records and would be accessible by the public in accordance with Colorado public records act CORA-Policy.
 Colorado law also specifies waiting periods.
 Persons convicted of Class 3 or Class 2 misdemeanors, or Level 2 drug misdemeanors, must wait at least three years after all criminal proceedings are over or release from supervision, whichever is later.
 Repeat drug-related offenders may have to wait ten years.
 Persons who successfully seal or expunge their records must note that related information may be available on private search databases.

 What is the Best Public Records Search Database?